cornell-orie/ORSuite/ORSuite_Experiment_Guide.md

 # ORSuite Experiment Guide

-This guide follows the ambulance environment model.
-For more information on the example see `examples/ambulance_metric_environment.ipynb`.
-For more information on the environment see `or_suite/envs/ambulance/ambulance_metric.py`.

 ORSuite is a collection of environments, agents, and instrumentation, aimed at providing researchers in computer science and operations research reinforcement learning implementation of various problems and models arising in operations research.
 These experiments are made up of several componets including:

 - importing packages